Shapley Value Computation in Ontology-Mediated Query Answering: Shapley Value: Definition Basic Results

-This subsection shows the $\sP$-hardness of the "Shapley value computation" of "graph reachability", which, as we shall see in \Cref{sec:reach}, implies the $\sP$-hardness of several problems in the setting of ontologies.
+This subsection shows the $\sP$-hardness of the "drastic Shapley value computation" of \AP""graph reachability"", which, as we shall see in \Cref{sec:reach}, implies the $\sP$-hardness of several problems in the setting of ontologies.

-\AP Consider the "Boolean" query $\intro*\qreach$ which asks whether there is a directed path from a vertex $s$ to a vertex $t$ in a (directed) graph.
-A graph can be seen as a "graph database" using a single binary relation, and $s,t$ are "individuals".
-As we show next, computing the "Shapley value" for this simple query is already $\sP$-hard, even in the restricted case of "purely endogenous" databases.
+\AP Consider the "Boolean" query which asks whether there is a directed path from a vertex $s$ to a vertex $t$ in a (directed) graph.
+We can represent a graph as a "graph database" using a single binary relation $r$, with $s,t$ "constants", in which case the $s$-$t$-reachability query can be expressed as $\intro*\qreach$ in standard regular path query (\AP""RPQ"") notation.
+As we show next, computing the "drastic Shapley value" for this simple query is already $\sP$-hard, even in the restricted case of "purely endogenous" databases.